 Watching the taping of the show was interesting although I didn’t know a lot of the guests.
 I knew Michael Bloomberg, but the other guest were comedians I didn’t know (Nick Kroll, Tim Heidecker, and Eric Wareheim).
 I need to be better about keeping up with pop culture!

-The hashtag #puberme starting during the show.
+The hashtag #puberme started during the show.
 Stephen asked other celebrities to share their awkward puberty photos on twitter using the hashtag and he would donate to help Puerto Rico recover from the hurricane.
 It has been nice seeing all the celebrities using the hashtag!

 The taping finished a little after 7 pm.